MATBckh22/MATB-STUDIOS/README.md

 >>> print(text)
 hello
 ```
-# Cast: input for numbers
+## Cast: input for numbers
-binding numbers (only when ur working with numbers)
+binding numbers (only when ur working with numbers):

 ```
 >>> num = int(input("type a number"))
 type a number25
 >>> print(5*num)
 125
 ```

-# Comparisons
+## Comparisons
-only variables, evaluate to a boolean
+Only variables, evaluate to a boolean:

 ```
 i > j
 i >= j